 Noel disappeared without a trace on June 17th 1942 and for 61 years information was scant and sketchy.
-After all those years of wondering and research, all details of his engagement on that day (and the final eight weeks leading up to it) were assembled by Noel's sister Joan Graham and a memorial plaque was placed with his parents at the Deniliquin cemetery in 2003.
+After all those years of wondering and research, all details of his engagement on that day (and the final eight weeks leading up to it) were assembled by Noel's sister Joan Graham (who passed away on June 16th 2021) and a memorial plaque was placed with his parents at the Deniliquin cemetery in 2003.
 Until then the only recognition of his death has been his name on the walls of the El Alamein and Canberra War Memorials.